 - Using four different colors, paint the remaining petals.
 Look how much more control you have over the paint!
 Try inventing a new pattern for each petal.
 Allow these petals to dry.

-- On the watercolor paper, draw a large circle about 6” wide and cut it out to create the base of your flower.
+- On the watercolor paper, draw a large circle that's about 6 inches wide and cut it out to create the base of your flower.

 - Cut out all of the petals and arrange them on top of the circle base, so they are touching and evenly spaced.